Folk theorem (game theory): Setup and definitions

 We start with a basic game, also known as the stage game, which is an n-player game.
 In this game, each player has finitely many actions to choose from, and they make their choices simultaneously and without knowledge of the other player's choices.
 The collective choices of the players leads to a payoff profile, i.e. to a payoff for each of the players.
 The mapping from collective choices to payoff profiles is known to the players, and each player aims to maximize their payoff.
 If the collective choice is denoted by x, the payoff that player i receives, also known as player i's utility, will be denoted by $u_i(x)$.

 We then consider a repetition of this stage game, finitely or infinitely many times.
 In each repetition, each player chooses one of their stage game options, and when making that choice, they may take into account the choices of the other players in the prior iterations.
-In this repeated game, a strategy for one of the players is a deterministic rule that specifies the player's choice in each iteration of the stage game, based on all other player's choices in the prior iterations.
+In this repeated game, a strategy for one of the players is a deterministic rule that specifies the player's choice in each iteration of the stage game, based on all other players' choices in the prior iterations.
 A choice of strategy for each of the players is a strategy profile, and it leads to a payout profile for the repeated game.
 There are a number of different ways such a strategy profile can be translated into a payout profile, outlined below.

 Any Nash equilibrium payoff profile of a repeated game must satisfy two properties: